adam-maj/robotics/README.md

 >
 > We can see the truth in this in the fact that modern AI systems have long been able to accomplish complex reasoning tasks like beating the best human chess player, Go player, passing the Turing test, and now being more intelligent than the average human, all while robots consistently fail to perform basic sensorimotor tasks that a 1-year-old human could, like grasping objects and crawling.

-Moravec's paradox is not really paradox, it is instead a direct result of the complexity of the real world.
+Moravec's paradox is not really paradox; it is instead a direct result of the complexity of the real world.

+Tasks that seem simple to us often actually require:

+1. Complex multi-step motor routines
+2. An intuitive understanding of real world kinematics and dynamics
+3. Calibration against variable material frictions
+4. Resistance against external disruptive forces
+5. etc.

-Tasks that seem simple to us often actually require complex multi-step motor routines, an intuitive understanding of real world kinematics and dynamics, calibration against variable material frictions, resistance against external disruptive forces, and more.
-Meanwhile, symbol manipulation is a relatively lower-dimensional and less complex problem.
+Meanwhile, symbol manipulation is a relatively lower-dimensional and less complex problem, as we have seen with the recent success of LLMs.

 To get a sense for this complexity that we often fail to appreciate, check out [this video where Eric Jang annotates all the motor routines required to open a package of dates](https://www.youtube.com/watch?v=b1lysnGFpqI).

-The truth of Moravec's paradox is also reflected in the human brain, which has far more computational resources allocated toward controlling our hands and fingers than the rest of our body.
+The truth of Moravec's paradox is also reflected in the human brain, which has far more computational resources allocated toward controlling our hands and fingers than the rest of our body (I won't include these here for aesthetic reasons, but checkout these [images of the cortical homunculus](https://en.wikipedia.org/wiki/Cortical_homunculus#Representation) which show you what the human body would look like if body parts were scaled to a size proportional to the amount of neural compute allocated to them.
+You can see that the hands are gigantic).

 This may also be why motor control feels so easy to us compared to high-level reasoning.

-With this context, let's first look at the innovations that have changed perception and planning systems before we dive into the far more complex challenge of robotic control.
+With this context, let's first look at the innovations that have enabled modern robotic perception and planning systems before we dive into the far more complex challenge of robotic control.

 <br />